MasterShifuL/Ubuntu-SOC-Log-Analysis/daily-practice/Day-01-baseline/result.md

 ## SOC Note
 This baseline confirms that current authentication behavior is normal.
 Future deviations from this pattern may indicate suspicious or unauthorized activity.

+## Evidence
+Screenshots of authentication logs and command outputs are available in the `screenshots/` directory.